alelevente/SUMO/README.md

 Bugs
 ----

-Please use for bugs and requests the [GitHub bug tracking tool](https://github.com/DLR-TS/sumo/issues) or file them to the list sumo-user@eclipse.org.
+Please use for bugs and conflictStore the [GitHub bug tracking tool](https://github.com/DLR-TS/sumo/issues) or file them to the list sumo-user@eclipse.org.
 Before filing a bug, please consider to check with a current repository checkout whether the problem has already been fixed.